kapilsarkar/FSJS2.0/DOM ASSIGNMENTS/readme.md

 **Task 2**

-Add h3 with new name "Skills" and also add new paragraph
+## Add h3 with new name "Skills" and also add new paragraph-

 ![TASKIMG2](./DOM%20Assignment%202.0%201%2C2%2C3/secondAssignmentImage/task2Output.png)